 You need to realize that some people will dislike your writing style, and that’s OK.
 Stop caring so much about the opinions of everyone and really start focusing more on how you can make your target audience happy with your content.

-And no, I’m not saying you have to be as edgy as Erika, but what you doneed is to start branding yourself in a way that aligns with both your personality and your target audience.
+And no, I’m not saying you have to be as edgy as Erika, but what you do is start branding yourself in a way that aligns with both your personality and your target audience.
 In other words, get over the fear of being disliked.

 How?
 I’m glad you asked…